romainberger/breakdown-generator/README.md

     // Set the generator's tempo
     generator.setTempo(120)

+    // get the riff as JSON
+    var riffJson = generator.getJson()
 ```

 ## Improvements

 Some ideas that would be cool to implement:

-* Record the sequence to be able to play the riff again
 * mix console for volume of each instruments
 * record the audio to export
 * MIDI file of the riff